LineageOS/android_device_xiaomi_davinci/README.md

 Copyright (C) 2019-2020 - The LineageOS Project

-The Xiaomi Mi 9T/Redmi K20 (codenamed _"davinci/davinciin"_) are high-end mid-range smartphones from Xiaomi.
+The Xiaomi Mi 9T/Redmi K20 (codenamed _"davinci/davinciin"_) are mid range smartphones from Xiaomi.

-Xiaomi Mi 9T/Redmi K20 was announced and released in 2019.
+Both were announced and released in June 2019.

 ## Device specifications